helenhl20/email-populator-monday/README.md

 ### How This Custom Integration Works

-<br>The changes to this custom integration starter code file are in the "transformation.js" file, the "mondayservice.js" file, as well as the "integration-controller.js" files.
+The changes to this custom integration starter code file are in the "integration_routes.js" file, the "monday-service.js" file, as well as the "integration-controller.js" files.
+Let's go through them one by one!

+## Service File

+In the "mondayservice.js" file,